-Sandhills Task Force is offering a Recognition Award for all Sandhills-based Volunteer Fire Departments (VFDs) for the 2019 prescribed fire season.
-VFDs who assist private landowners with prescribed fire to control invasive plants species, primarily eastern red cedar trees, are eligible.
+Sandhills Task Force is offering a Recognition Award for all Sandhills-based Volunteer Fire Departments (VFDs) for the 2020 prescribed fire season.
+VFDs who assist private landowners with prescribed fire to control invasive plant species, primarily eastern red cedar trees, are eligible.

 The form below needs to be filled out and signed by the VFD Chief and mailed or emailed to the Sandhills Task Force with a copy of the approved burn plan.
 WRP and CRP lands are not eligible.
 Private lands only.
 Funds are not available if a contractor is hired to complete the prescribed burn.
 Available funds are limited.
-Applications will be accepted until May 5, 2019, award selections will be made at the June Sandhills Task Force board meeting, and awards will be issued in July.
+Applications will be accepted until May 30, 2020, award selections will be made at the June Sandhills Task Force board meeting, and awards will be issued in July.
 Only complete applications will be considered.
-Application does not guarantee award.
-See map below that shows area eligible for award.
+An application does not guarantee an award.
+See the map below that shows area eligible for the award.

 Please contact Shelly for any questions at email@example.com or 308-214-0065